issever22/iCore/README.md

 4. Push your branch (`git push origin feature/amazing-feature`)
 5. Create a new Pull Request

+For a detailed list of changes, please refer to the [CHANGELOG.md](./CHANGELOG.md) file.

 ## License

 This project is licensed under the [Apache 2.0 License](LICENSE).